Integrable Floquet Time Crystals in One Dimension: Rigidity and Phase Diagram of the Time Crystal

 Figure~\ref{fig:fidelity_long_time_avg} (left panel) shows density plots of $\overline{F}_{k_{0}}(2nT)$, where $\omega$ is chosen at each point to minimize the cost function using the trust-region method; the overline denotes an average over long $n$.
-In addition, the parameter $g_1$ has been set to $2\omega$, the equilibrium-resonant choice.
+In addition, the parameter $g_1$ has been set to $2\omega$, the choice of equilibrium-resonance.
 By default, we choose to initialize the system in the fully polarized state $\ket{\psi(0)} = \bigotimes_i \ket{\downarrow}_i$, which is a ground state of the Hamiltonian when $g_{0}$ is large and negative.
-Thus, this figure shows the Floquet phase portrait in the $(g_0,\lambda)$ plane.
+Thus, this figure shows the Floquet phase diagram in the $(g_0,\lambda)$ plane.
 The time averages are taken over two-period intervals $10^4$ ($T=2\pi/\omega$).
-The regions with $\overline{F}_{k_{0}}\approx 1$ correspond to a robust discrete-time crystal (DTC): the system supports persistent stroboscopic subharmonic oscillations pinned at optimal momentum $k_0$.
-In contrast, regions with much smaller $\overline{F}_{k_{0}}$ identify fragile DTC or spin-liquid regimes where subharmonic order is weak or absent.
-The solid lines overlaying the plots are the analytically computed Floquet gapless loci: blue lines indicate gaplessness at high-symmetry (HS) momenta, and magenta lines indicate gaplessness at non-HS momenta.
-These gapless lines act as sharp phase boundaries: when a quasienergy gap is open near $\pm\omega/4$, a subharmonic can be pinned and the DTC is stable; when that gap closes, the subharmonic disappears and the system falls into a spin-liquid–like phase.
-In short, the existence and robustness of the time-crystalline phase are governed directly by where and how Floquet quasienergy gaps open in momentum space.
+The regions with $\overline{F}_{k_{0}}\approx 1$ correspond to a time crystal (DTC): the system supports persistent stroboscopic subharmonic oscillations pinned at optimal momentum $k_0$.
+The lower panels of Fig.~\ref{fig:fidelity_long_time_avg} display the predictions of the trust-region algorithm for optimal $\omega$ and $k_0$ in the parameter space.
+These plots align closely with the analytical predictions in Sect.~\ref{sec:rigidity}, confirming the validity of the optimization approach.
+The time crystal phase (high $\overline{F}_{k_{0}}$) appears in the same regions where analytical DTC conditions are satisfied, while the FPM regime (variable $\overline{F}_{k_{0}}$) appears where no exact roots exist, except at the high-symmetry point $k_0=0$, where $\omega$ is trivially zero (see the bottom left panel of Fig.~\ref{fig:fidelity_long_time_avg}), yielding spurious unit fidelity despite being in the FPM phase.
+The solid lines overlaying the plots are the analytically computed Floquet gapless points: blue lines indicate gaplessness at high-symmetry (HS) momenta and magenta lines indicate gaplessness at non-HS momenta.
+These gapless lines track the actual phase boundaries, with the $g_0=-\lambda$ line converging to the phase boundary (given by the edges of the manifold $B_\lambda$ in Eq.~\ref{eq:blambda}) in the asymptotic limit of large $\lambda$.
+Thus, when a quasienergy gap is open, a subharmonic can be pinned, and the DTC is stable; when that gap closes, the subharmonic can disappear, and the system falls into the FPM phase.
+In short, the existence and robustness of the time-crystalline phase are witnessed directly by where and how the Floquet quasienergy gaps open in momentum space.
+In addition, the lower panels of Fig.~\ref{fig:fidelity_long_time_avg} show that the optimized $\omega$ varies smoothly throughout the phase diagram.
+This shows that tiny deviations of the actual drive frequency from its optimal value lead only to tiny changes in subharmonic momentum $k_0$.
+In the continuum limit ($N\to\infty$), this merely causes a slight displacement of the subharmonic response within the FBZ, rather than its complete destruction.
+A detector capable of resolving momentum-space dynamics would consistently observe a subharmonic at or close to $k_0$, even when the drive frequency has small inaccuracies.
+Consequently, the smooth dependence signifies a Discrete Time Crystal that is robust against small perturbations in the thermodynamic (continuum) limit.